-The end of the year is the time, for many of us, to set goals for the coming year.
-Your goals for your business, practice, or organization should include some challenges for your website — metrics that will help you make sure that your website is doing its job.
 As you set your SMART goals for your website, you might consider ROI, conversions, sales, signs of thought leadership, email signup, lead generation, time and money spent to keep your website fresh, patient education and customer service, and many more jobs your website can do.
-But you should also set traffic goals for your website.
+But you should also include traffic goals among your website goals.

 Aren’t traffic goals just vanity metrics?